AEC 663T

 The AEC 663T was a three-axle double deck trolleybus chassis manufactured by AEC between 1931 and 1937.
-Based on the AEC Renown bus chassis, three demonstrators were bodied by English Electric in 1930.
+Based on the AEC Renown three axle bus chassis, three demonstrators were bodied by English Electric in 1930.
 Eighty-three were built for English operators including 60 for London United Tramways.
+Other users included the municipal trolleybus systems in Walsall, Birmingham, Huddersfield, Portsmouth and Grimsby.

+London United Tramways fleet number 1 is preserved by the London Transport Museum.